till-s/linux_drv_fpga_prog/README.md

       fpga-mgr   = <&devcfg>;     # reference must point to the fpga controller (e.g., zynq devcfg) file       = "zzz.bin";     # optional firmware file name (must be present in one of the directories
                                   # automatically searched by the kernel or in a path as given in
-                                  # /sys/module/firmware_class/parameters/path
+                                  # /sys/module/firmware_class/parameters/path)
       autoload   = 1;             # when autoload is nonzero then firmware is loaded when the driver
-                                  # is bound or whenever the 'file' property is written in sysfs
+                                  # is bound or whenever the `file' property is written in sysfs
                                   # (see below).
-If autoload is '0' then you must explicitly write
+If autoload is `0' then you must explicitly write
-                                  # to the 'program' property in sysfs (see below).
+                                  # to the `program' property in sysfs (see below).
     };